Pandit Iman Das

 Pandit Iman Das (born September 9, 1982) is an Indian Hindustani classical vocalist and composer based in Bengaluru, Karnataka.
 He is known for his association with the Patiala gharana and for initiatives that blend traditional Indian classical music with contemporary and global influences.

 Early life and training

-Das was born into a musical family and trained under several noted musicians, including Pandit Ajoy Chakraborty, Pandit Shantanu Bhattacharyya, and Pandit Kalyan Basu, a disciple of Ustad Bade Ghulam Ali Khan.
+Das was born into a musical family and trained under many noted musicians, including Pandit Ajoy Chakraborty, Pandit Shantanu Bhattacharyya, and Pandit Kalyan Basu, a disciple of Ustad Bade Ghulam Ali Khan.
 He also studied Rabindra Sangeet under Enakshi Chattopadhyay and received guidance from sitar maestro Pandit Subroto Roychowdhury.

 Career

 Das began performing publicly in his teens and has since presented concerts across India and abroad, including in the United Kingdom, Germany, Austria, Belgium, France, Switzerland, Australia and the United Arab Emirates.
 He is an A‑grade artist of All India Radio and Doordarshan.

 In addition to classical performances, Das leads a fusion ensemble called Iman Das’s Shringar and has composed music for theatre and collaborative projects.
 He is the founder of Omkar Music Academy in Bengaluru and Kolkata, which trains students in Hindustani classical music and organises the annual Omkar Music Festival.